31 Best Event Management Software in 2026

 Pricing

-Minimum annual license starts at $4,725, no setup charges, and no per-user fees.
+At the time of writing, the minimum annual license starts at $4,725, with no setup charges and no per-user fees.
 Contact them directly for more pricing details.

 How to Choose Event Management Software